efriesema/tutorial/text/exercise1/cake.md

 - 1 cup milk
 - 1 teaspoon vanilla extract

+Preheat the oven to 350 degrees F (175 degrees C).

+Grease a 9x13-inch baking pan.

+Mix the flour, baking powder, and salt together in a medium bowl.

 Beat sugar and shortening together in a large bowl with an electric mixer until light and fluffy.

-Add eggs, one at a time, beating thoroughly after each adding each egg.
+Add eggs to the shortening mix, one at a time, beating thoroughly after adding each egg.

-Slowly add the flour mixture and milk, beating just to combine.
+Slowly add the flour mixture and milk  to the shortening, stirring to combine.

-Stir in vanilla and pour cake batter into the prepared pan.
+Stir in vanilla

+Pour cake batter into the prepared pan.

-Bake in the preheated oven until a toothpick inserted in the center comes out clean, about 40 to 45 minutes.
+Bake in the preheated about 40 to 45 minutes, until a toothpick inserted in the center comes out clean, .

-Preheat the oven to 3500 degrees F (175 degrees C).